seanbreckenridge/steamscraper/README.md

 Since 2FA is enabled on my account, this just asks you to manually log in after the chromedriver opens, it doesnt try to automatically log in.
 Prompts you to hit enter once you're logged in, which then starts the scraping process

-To minimize pain and suffering resulting from webscraping, `scrape.py` is as generic as possible when scraping, and saves the entire HTML contents of the pages.
+To minimize errors , `scrape.py` is as generic as possible when scraping, and saves the entire HTML contents of the pages.
 Then `parse.py` tries to parse that into the values I want.

 Primarily written to get historical achievement data, to plug into `my.games.steam` for [`HPI`](https://github.com/seanbreckenridge/HPI)